Topic Status Complete

 The evidence on the use of pharmacogenetics testing to identify the risk of adverse reactions to anti-epileptic medications is limited.

 Some evidence was identified on the use of human leukocyte antigen (HLA) testing to determine whether carbamazepine treatment should be prescribed.
-However, expert opinion suggests that carbamazepine is no longer offered as first-line treatment and people with newly diagnosed epilepsy are instead offered a drug with a lower rate of adverse drug reactions.
-As such, this testing approach may be of limited applicability to current practice.
+However, expert opinion suggests that carbamazepine is highly unlikely to be prescribed to people with newly diagnosed epilepsy as they are likely to be offered a drug with a lower rate of adverse drug reactions instead.
+As such, using the test to decide whether to prescribe carbamazepine may be of limited applicability to current practice.

 The HTW Assessment Group concluded that informed guidance could not be made at this time.